tahirh/kaggle-whales/README.md

 kaggle-whales
 =============

-Kaggle Whale Detection Challenge: The code wins 61st place in the competition.
+Kaggle Whale Detection Challenge: The code wins 61st place (out of 249 participants) in the competition!

 Instructions